datastax/python-driver/docs/cloud.rst

 -----
 Connecting
 ==========
-To connect to a DataStax Apollo cluster:
+To connect to a DataStax Astra cluster:

-1. Download the secure connect bundle from your Apollo account.
+1. Download the secure connect bundle from your Astra account.
 2. Connect to your cluster with

 .. code-block:: python